Bosch-0/Project-Muggle/README.md

 ## 📙 Contributing to Bitcoin Design Guide
 Project Muggle will be contributing what we learn through working on Bitcoin Core to the open source [Bitcoin Design Guide](https://github.com/BitcoinDesign/Guide).
-Learnings obtained through working on Bitcoin Core will likely make valuable additions to the "Open source & open design" section of the Guide.
+Learnings obtained through working on Bitcoin Core will likely make valuable additions to the "Open source & open design" section of the Guide among others.

 > The Bitcoin Design Guide is a free open-source community resource that helps designers, developers and others working on non-custodial bitcoin-products to create better experiences, faster.
 We hope that, over time, it will cover all relevant types of products, including consumer wallets, merchant interactions, exchanges and more.
 Better products and experiences should ultimately make it more appealing for anyone to own and use bitcoin.

 ## ☎️ Bi-weekly Bitcoin Core Design Review Calls
-Project Muggle along with the Bitcoin Design community hosts bi-weekly Bitcoin Core design review calls.
+Project Muggle, along with the Bitcoin Design community, hosts bi-weekly Bitcoin Core design review calls.
 The goal of these calls is to bridge the designer and developer gap and keep the design community up to date with whats going on design and development wise on Bitcoin Core, including work Project Muggle is doing.
 Scheduled calls can be found in the issues section in the [BitcoinDesign/Meta repo](https://github.com/BitcoinDesign).

 ## 🛠️ Bitcoin Core GUI pull request (PR) testing
 A major development bottleneck for the Bitcoin Core project is the limited amount of PR testers.
-This issue is amplified with the GUI which needs to be manually tested accross various operating systems.
-Additionaly, Bitcoin Core has few design focused testers / contributors resulting in the design of many PRs mostly being an afterthought or unfounded in design principlies.
+This issue is amplified with the GUI which needs to be manually tested across various operating systems.
+Additionally, Bitcoin Core has few design focused testers / contributors resulting in design direction of many PRs mostly being an afterthought or unfounded in design principles.

 To assist with bridging the designer / developer gap, Project Muggle will be actively testing GUI PRs.
-Learnings gained through testing PRs will be valuable in establishing design procedures for Bitcoin Core, as well as be useful for the wider Bitcoin community (such as contributing to the Bitcoin Design Guide).
+Learning's gained through testing PRs will be valuable in establishing design procedures for Bitcoin Core, as well as be useful for the wider Bitcoin community (such as contributing to the Bitcoin Design Guide).

 Project Muggle will also be aiming to encourage more users (designers or not) to start testing PRs with well designed guides and documentation (see guides and documentation sections below).

 ## 🔬 Research
-Project Muggle conduct design research on how to best implement UI/UX features of the novel constraints that Bitcoin Core has on its products.
+Project Muggle conduct design research on how to best implement UI/UX features within the novel constraints Bitcoin Core products such as the GUI has.

 Project Muggle will actively collaborate with Bitcoin Core wallet research project [Project Horizon](https://docs.google.com/document/d/1Z2D1Wn5tkQ-Scdp0n8qm2mnFvik1wnU3vcu1DZ1f9jo/edit#) were relevant.
-Project Muggle will also be implementing / contributing to the Bitcoin Design guide throughout its research.
+Project Muggle will also be working alongside the Bitcoin Design community throughout its research.

 <details>
   <summary>Research areas of interest</summary>